Decoration, Maintenance & Repairs

 Supplied appliances and fixtures

-If you provide appliances as part of the tenancy, you must maintain them in working order.
-Common examples include cookers and hobs, refrigerators and freezers, washing machines and dishwashers, and extractor fans.
+If you provide appliances as part of the tenancy, you must keep them in working order.
+Common examples are cookers and hobs, fridges and freezers, washing machines and dishwashers, and extractor fans.
+Kitchen worktops, fitted cupboards, bathroom suites and built-in wardrobes also fall under landlord responsibility when supplied with the property.
+Document exactly what is included in your property inventory to avoid confusion later about who is responsible.

 Fire and carbon monoxide safety

 Landlords must provide and maintain fire safety equipment.
-Smoke alarms are required on every floor of the property.
-Carbon monoxide alarms must be fitted in rooms with fixed combustion appliances.
-Test all alarms at tenancy commencement and replace faulty units promptly.
+Smoke alarms are required on every floor, and carbon monoxide alarms must be fitted in any room with a fixed combustion appliance.
+Test all alarms at the start of the tenancy and replace faulty units promptly.
+Fire doors, emergency lighting in HMOs and clear escape routes also fall under landlord responsibilities, and regular testing protects both tenant safety and your legal position.

-Damp, mould, and condensation
+Damp, mould and condensation

 Tenant repair responsibilities